PythonPlumber/zly/README.md

    - Return the short URL to the user in the form of a clickable link.

 ## deploy your Site
+There are a few methods you can use here (for your own host).
+I tell you that render.com is good.
+However, use whichever one you like 👍
 ### 1. <b>deploy on render.com</b>

 -    Sign up for a Render account if you haven't already.